OCR for Accounts Payable: How Scanning Software Automates AP

 1. Speeds up the process

 On average, it takes anywhere from 24 to 72 hours to process an invoice.
 In some organizations, it’s not unheard of for invoice processing to take upwards of 12 days.
 With OCR, however, you can eliminate most data entry tasks and expedite this process significantly.
-According to the Institute of Finance and Management’s (IOFM) 2019 Efficacy Benchmarks report, top-performing organizations that automated their accounts payable processes were able to process roughly twice as many invoices per full-time employee than companies that hadn’t.
+Research shows that top-performing organizations that automated their accounts payable processes can increase their invoice processing cycle speeds by 73%.

 2. Produces fewer errors

-No matter how skilled or experienced an accounts payable professional may be, invoice processing errors will arise: Human error rates for spreadsheet entry range from one to four percent.
-That might not sound significant, but just one mistake can be costly—even minor mistakes can add up.
+No matter how skilled or experienced an accounts payable professional may be, invoice processing errors will arise.
+Human error rates for spreadsheet entry are high, with 95% of business leaders saying that their performance has been harmed by poor data quality.
+Just one mistake can be costly—even minor mistakes can add up.
 For instance, AT&T’s cumulative invoicing errors resulted in years of overpaying vendors and likely millions of lost funds.
 A quality OCR with a high accuracy rate can eliminate human error and the consequences that come with it.

 3. Saves money

-According to a 2019 report by Levvel research, companies that employed highly automated accounts payable processes spent, on average, only $2.36 per invoice, while companies that relied on minimal automation spent $15 per invoice.
+According to CFO.com, companies that employed highly automated accounts payable processes spent, on average, only $1.42 per invoice, while companies that relied on minimal automation spent more than three times as much, at $6 per invoice.
 Though OCR is just one piece of the automation puzzle, it can still contribute to those savings in multiple ways.

 For starters, the fewer staff members there are working on manual data entry, the more people you can have working on more complex, high-impact tasks.
 That means spending less on those menial tasks and freeing up resources that you can use elsewhere.
 Plus, since OCR provides more accurate data, you’ll be able to avoid costly accounts payable issues like paying an invoice twice or missing a due date and getting hit with a late fee.